chunnengchu/PetzAugustin/README.md

 # PetzAugustin
-A demonstration of our fix point iteration for computing Petz-Augustin information
+A demonstration of our fix point iteration for computing Petz-Augustin information.
+Run expr\_QuantumAugustin.py to conduct experiments.